 In the 2020 Construction Technology Report, 49% of survey respondents were using manual methods to transfer data when software wasn’t compatible.
 Up to 44% relied on spreadsheets for data transfer, while 37% use CSV (comma-separated values) files.
 All of these methods rely on human data entry, which is notoriously unreliable, to move information from one system to another.

 Not only is there a chance for errors during data upload and transfer, but often by the time a report is generated and distributed the data is out of date.
 Contractors can’t get current data because of the time it takes to make the necessary entries and create the reports.
 Up to 45% of project management workflows are still being done by spreadsheets, according to the Technology Report.
 Spreadsheets are still being used for tasks such as estimating, scheduling, and field data collection.
 This means project managers are making important project decisions without current up-to-date information.

 When project communication occurs by paper, everything just takes longer.
 Reports require hours of information compilation, gathering data from multiple sources and even locations.
 During the pandemic, when many workers were working remotely or from home, this became even more difficult.
 Employees didn’t have access to all the information they needed in order to create the necessary reports.
 They spent hours trying to find the information or waiting for others to access it and send it to them.

 Meanwhile, field personnel are waiting for information or updates so they can continue their work on the project.
 This can create a lot of downtime or underutilized field time when workers don’t have the information they need.

-An American contractor working on a tunnel project with over 600 vendors developed their own project management software platform for bidding, purchasing, and contract management.
+working on a tunnel project with over 600 vendors developed their own project management software platform for bidding, purchasing, and contract management.
 By using this platform, they estimate they saved 20 hours per week in paperwork.
 Reporting times were reduced by 75%, and documents were sent up to 90% quicker than with manual methods.